NYCPlanning/ceqr-app-data/.github/ISSUE_TEMPLATE/dep-monthly.md

 ## Next Steps:
 If you have manually checked above files and they seem to be ok, comment `[publish]` under this issue.
 This would allow github actions to move staging files to production.
 Feel free to close this issue once all complete.
-Thanks!'
----
+Thanks!